Skip to main content

 Discover local nonprofit organizations making a difference in our community.

 March of Dimes is a community-based rehabilitation and advocacy charity for people with physical disabilities.
 Our goal is to enhance the independence and community participation of people with physical disabilities every day through a wide range of programs and services across the country.
+Since 1951, March of Dimes has been on the forefront of the disability movement in Canada.
+Every year, we provide programs and services to over 50,000 children and adults with disabilities.

 March of Dimes Canada is a community-based rehabilitation and advocacy charity for people with physical disabilities.
 Our goal is to enhance the independence and community participation of people with physical disabilities every day through a wide range of programs and services across the country.
 We strive to create a society inclusive of people with physical disabilities, maximizing independence, personal empowerment, and community participation, providing services and programming tailored to the needs of both the individual and the community.